-Before diving into the wagering options, did you know it is legal on a national level (with a few states as the exceptions) to bet on horse racing online?
+Before diving into the wagering options with horse racing, did you know it is legal on a national level (with a few states as the exceptions) to bet on horse racing online?
 Click here for the full analysis.
-For those new to horse betting or those just looking to capitalize on the legality of betting on horses online, we have partnered with TVG and TwinSpires to offer our readers the following bonus deals:
+For those new to horse betting or those just looking to capitalize on the legality of betting on horses online, we have partnered with TVG to offer our readers the following sign-up deal:

 Horse racing has both vertical wagering and horizontal wagering.
-Vertical wagering is a wager in which the result is determined by one race (in this instance the Kentucky Derby), while horizontal wagering is a wager based on results for multiple races.
+Vertical wagering is a wager in which the result is determined by one race, while horizontal wagering is a wager based on results for multiple races.

 Before getting into the wager options you must first understand that horse racing is based on pari-mutuel wagering.
 This simply means that you are betting into a pool amongst your peers and not against a bookie.
 Pari-mutuel wagering is defined as a betting system in which all bets of a particular type are placed together in a pool; taxes and the “house-take” or “vigorish” are deducted, and payoff odds are calculated by sharing the pool among all winning bets.